volume-em/empanada-napari-docs/docs/tutorials/finetune_tutorial.rst

 The patches are output as flipbooks (short stacks of 5 images).
 Only the middle (third image) in each flipbook should be annotated (or in this case proofread), the other images are there to provide some 3D context.
 At the bottom of the viewer you'll see that there are two sliders.
 The top one scrolls through the stack of images and the bottom one scrolls through the flipbooks.
-Make sure all edits to annotations are made on slice "2" of the top slider (middle right panel).
+Make sure all edits to annotations are made on slice "2" of the top slider (bottom right panel).

 Proofreading training data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^